 The first train bound for Jaffna departs at 05:55 and the last train leaves at 21:00.
-Make sure you make it to Colombo Fort within these times to ensure a train to Jaffna within the same day.
+Make sure you make it to Colombo Fort within these times to ensure a train within the same day.

 Getting to Jaffna by Train via Polgahawela Junction

 When coming from Kandy, Nuwara Eliya or Ella, you don’t have to travel all the way to Colombo, as you can make your transfer at Polgahawela Junction.

 It saves travel time, but there’s a chance you will have to wait a few hours at the railway station if you also took the train to Polgahawela.
 This is why you can also consider taking either a taxi or a bus from the central towns to the junction.
 Below, we give you a breakdown of your options to help you decide the best way to get to Polgahawela: